Geometric embeddings of spaces of persistence diagrams with explicit distortions: Incorporation of multiple scales: uniform and coarse embeddings

 for $\Phi_1$ and

-for $\Phi_2$ (with the corresponding parameters $w_i$ and $R_i$).
-In Theorem \ref{ThmGluingScales} and the forthcoming examples of this section we opt for the simpler and more demonstrative (weaker) version.
+for $\Phi_2$.
+In Theorem \ref{ThmGluingScales} and the illustrative example below we opt for the simpler and more demonstrative (weaker) version.
 On the other hand, a variant of the stronger version will be used in Section \ref{BEmbedding}. \end{Remark}